skyfox69/jsapi/README.md

 #### Properties

-A property of a nested parameter, request body or response is defined by a `property` directive within the `parameter`, `request_body` or `response` block, for example:
+A nested parameter or a property of a request body or response is defined by a `property` directive within the block of a `parameter`, `request_body` or `response` directive, for
+example:

 ```ruby
 api_operation do